nervosnetwork/ckb/rpc/README.md

 *   `orphan_blocks_count`: [`Uint64`](#type-uint64) - Count of orphan blocks the local node has downloaded.

-    The local node download multiple blocks simultaneously but blocks must be connected consecutively.
+    The local node downloads multiple blocks simultaneously but blocks must be connected consecutively.
 If a descendant is downloaded before its ancestors, it becomes an orphan block.

     If this number is too high, it indicates that block download has stuck at some block.